-As last example, a planar cantilever beam discretized by 20 finite elements and with a cubic spring at the free end is considered.
+As a final example, a planar cantilever beam discretized by 20 finite elements and with a cubic spring at the free end is considered.
 The geometrical and mechanical properties of the beam are listed in Table 1.
-This example corresponds to a real nonlinear beam that was used as a benchmark for nonlinear system identification in the framework of the European Action COST F3 [39].
+This models a real nonlinear beam that was used as a benchmark for nonlinear system identification during the European Action COST F3 [39].

-Length Width Thickness Young's modulus Density Nonlinear coeff.
+Length (m) Width (m) Thickness (m) Young's modulus (N/m 2) Density (kg/m 3) Nonlinear coeff.
+(N/m3) 0.7 0.014 0.014 2.05e11 7800 610^9

-(m) (m) (m) (N/m2) (kg/m3) (N/m3)

-0.7 0.014 0.014 2.05e11 7800 6 10 9

-Table 1: Geometrical and mechanical properties of the planar cantilever beam
+TABLE 1: Geometrical and mechanical properties of the planar cantilever beam

-The FEP of the first mode and the related NNM motions are plotted in Figures 13 and 14.
+For this example, only the practical strategy is utilized.
+The FEP of the first mode and the related NNM motions are plotted in Figures 17 and 18.
 The frequency of the NNM motions on the backbone increases with increasing energy levels, which highlights the hardening characteristic of the cubic nonlinearity.
 The FEP also highlights the presence of one tongue, revealing the existence of a 5:1 internal resonance between the first two modes.
-When the energy gradually increases along the tongue, a smooth transition from the first to the second mode occurs (see (e) and (f) in Figure 14.
+When the energy gradually increases along the tongue, a smooth transition from the first to the second mode occurs (see (e) and (f) in Figure 18).
 The computation of the backbone branch up to the tongue needs 5 minutes with 200 time steps over the half period.
 Due to the presence of turning points, the computation of the tongue is more expensive and demands 10 minutes.

-Figure 13: Frequency-energy plot of the first NNM of the nonlinear cantilever beam.
+Figure 17: Frequency-energy plot of the first NNM of the nonlinear cantilever beam.